-In mid-January 2000, North Dakota's Chief Information Officer (CIO) was contacted by a representative from the GIS Technical Committee (GISTC) asking that the Information Technology Department (ITD) revisit a request submitted by the GISTC about a year earlier.
+In mid-January 2000, North Dakota's Chief Information Officer (CIO) was contacted by a representative from the GIS Technical Committee (GISTC) - now known as the State Geospatial Committee - asking that the Information Technology Department (ITD) revisit a request submitted by the GISTC about a year earlier.
 That request asked ITD to study the need for a centralized GIS hosting service for North Dakota state agencies and their partners.
 This service would provide a means of sharing the GIS information being stored locally at each agency.

 The CIO agreed that GIS is an important technology for state government and that ITD should take a leading role in GIS.
 The search for a consulting firm to advise ITD resulted in selection of Convergent Group from Denver, Colorado.